 13 November 1940

-I attended my interview at Fairey Engineering today and endured a very stressful interview with two gentlemen who I felt would have preferred a man for the job!
+I attended my interview at Fairey Engineering today and endured a very stressful interview with two gentlemen who clearly would have preferred a man for the job!
 But no matter, for at the conclusion of the interview, I was offered a position.
-I begin in a week’s time, and will receive a wage of £1.50 per week which will help me to obtain clothing for the children for winter.
+I begin in a week and will receive a wage of £1.50 per week which will help me to obtain clothing for the children for winter.
 I will be doing tensile testing, that is, working out how much pressure can be put on particular metals used in the construction of aircraft parts.
 I will also carry out corrosion tests.
 A very responsible position.
 My dear husband would be amazed but proud!

 15 November 1940

 Mrs Le Tisser called round for a cup of tea this evening, and is still suffering terribly due to the presence of her grumpy father in law in her home.
 “He is driving me to distraction” she told me.
 Apparently he says he is not happy with the treatment that he receives, and thinks he should have more of a say in how she runs her home.
 He also complained about the noisiness of his grandchildren!
 Mrs Le Tissier was so cross with him the other day, and so tired, that she said to him ‘If you are not satisfied, perhaps it would be better if you tried to find lodgings elsewhere where you might get the peace and quiet that you feel you deserve!”